Decades of scientific studies have shown that sunscreen is an effective tool in preventing skin cancer.

 Emulsion ingredients also help with water resistance, influence how the sunscreen feels and smells, and how well it binds to the skin.

-Both chemical and mineral sunscreens can be broad-spectrum, water-resistant and both deliver effective protection.
+Both physical and chemical sunscreens can be broad-spectrum, water-resistant and both deliver effective protection.
+No sunscreen is completely waterproof, and all sunscreens become less effective after exposure to water.

 Long-term studies of sunscreen use in Australia have found no harmful effects of regular use.